OmnipayWP/edd-paddle/readme.txt

 == Changelog ==

 = 1.2.12 =
-* Fixed: Fatal error:  Uncaught Error: Class 'OmnipayWP\EDDPaddle\SL\stdClass' not found
+* Fixed: Fatal error:  Uncaught Error: Class 'OmnipayWP\EDDPaddle\SL\stdClass' not found.

 = 1.2.11 =
 * Fixed bug where webhook was failing if customers' name has a special character.